Shockwave Therapy vs. Ultrasound Therapy

 What Can Be Treated with Shockwave Therapy?

-Shockwave can aid in the healing of a variety of injured tendons, ligaments, and other soft tissues.
+Shockwave therapy can aid in the healing of injured tendons, ligaments, and even bones.
 It can be used to treat:

 Differences Between Shockwave and Ultrasound Therapy

 When comparing shockwave therapy vs. ultrasound therapy, there are some key differences to consider.
-Shockwave therapy works very well for the recovery of injuries, while ultrasound can be effective in treating chronic, long-term pain.
+Shockwave therapy works very well for chronic injuries that haven’t healed properly, while ultrasound can be effective in treating more short-term issues like strains and sprains.

 Which Should I Choose?

 When deciding which therapy to undergo, it’s best to talk through the options with your doctor and listen to their recommendation.
 When you speak with them, be sure to ask about the possibility of performing the therapy at home, on your own.
-If you do, a wearable option such as the sam® Sport/Pro 2.0 can be a great option.
+If you go with this option, a wearable device such as the sam® Sport/Pro 2.0 can be a great solution.

-If you want recommendations on other electrotherapy devices, contact our knowledgeable team at the medcom group to learn about other equipment that could be right for you.
+If you want recommendations on other electrotherapy devices, contact our knowledgeable team at the medcom group to learn about other equipment that could be helpful for you.